Practical Bayes-Optimal Membership Inference Attacks: Bayes-Optimal Node-Level MIAs Against GNNs

 The presence of the term \eqref{Eq:DeltaLoss} in the graph data setting, in contrast to the i.i.d. case (see \citep[Thm.~2]{Sab2019} and Corollary~\ref{cor:BayesOptimaliid} in Section~\ref{sec:BayesOptimaliid}), highlights a key distinction: dependencies between data points play a central role.

 To make predictions, we set a decision threshold $\tau$ such that target node $v$ is inferred to be part of the training set if $P(m_v=1|\btheta,\mcG)>\tau$.
 For auditing purposes, it is important to evaluate performance across the full range of false positive rates, particularly at low false positive rates, and we compute the receiver operating characteristic~(ROC) curve by sweeping over $\tau \in [0,1]$.
-Appendix~\ref{app:threshold} provides a detailed discussion on how an adversary can select the decision threshold $\tau$.
+Appendix~\ref{app:threshold} provides a detailed discussion on how an adversary can select the decision threshold $\tau$ by attacking simulated target models.

-\subsection{\textsc{G-BASE}: Practical Bayes-Optimal MIA against GNNs}
+\subsection{G-BASE: Practical Bayes-Optimal MIA against GNNs}

 The Bayes-optimal membership inference score function in Theorem~\ref{thm:BayesOptimalRule} is computationally intractable and thus necessitates approximations.
 In this section, we introduce a practical and effective approximation to the Bayes-optimal decision rule, resulting in a powerful MIA.